 My mother wanted to see the statue of Jesus Christ, whose face, hands and feet were painted Black during the rebellion.
 To our astonishment there was Jesus on the front lawn of the Sacred Heart Seminary, his outstretched jet Black hands beckoning sinners to his bosom.
 It was an absolutely shocking experience.

-Two months later, some whites, repainted the statue, but the Archdiocese directed that masses verdict be upheld.
+Two months later, some whites repainted the statue, but the Archdiocese directed that the masses verdict be upheld.
 It was painted Black again.

-In 1968, I headed the Hampton Jr. High mock election campaign to elect Black Panther leader Eldridge Cleaver for President.
+In 1968, I headed the Hampton Jr. High mock election campaign to elect Black Panther leader Eldridge Cleaver for President on the Peace ad Freedom Party ticket.
 We edged out the Democratic Party nominee Hubert H. Humphrey by three votes.

 That mock election, was the symbol and the substance of how fast America was changing.
 For me, the innocent wide-eyed Cub Scout, Detroit 67' had changed everything.
 Like the sixties, it was a transformative event in a transformative time.